Header Banner

-How To: Get high-quality sound on the Canon 5D with a recorder and passive attenuator
+How to Get high-quality sound on the Canon 5D with a recorder and passive attenuator

 The Canon 5D is a wonderful camera for shooting HD video footage, but one thing it isn't great at— sound.
 In order to get great quality audio, you're going to have to use an external sound recorder.
 If you want professional grade sound, you have to use professional equipment.
 You need to make sure your sound recorder has a sampling rate of 96 KHz at 16 bit resolution or better.